 Stir in the sauce and heat over medium-high heat for 3 to 5 minutes, or until slightly thickened.

 Add the spinach and sun-dried tomatoes.
 Allow to simmer until spinach is wilted and tomatoes are softened.
-Very slowly sprinkle in the xanthan gum (do not dump it in or it will clump!) or starch mixture while stirring constantly to thicken.
+In a small bowl, combine the xanthan gum with oil or melted butter (or combine the starch with cold water).
+Add the mixture to the sauce while stirring constantly to thicken.
 Taste and add more salt if needed.

-Chicken can be stored in the fridge for 3 -5 days separately from the zucchini noodles.
+Leftovers can be stored in the fridge for up to 5 days.
+Store separately from the zucchini noodles.
 The zucchini noodles are best eaten the same day

 I highly recommend using chicken thighs to tenderloins instead of chicken breasts.
-If using chicken breasts, cut them in half.
-If the halves are extra-thick, cover the chicken with plastic wrap.
+If using chicken breasts, cover the chicken with plastic wrap.
 Using the flat side of a mallet, pound them until they are no more than 1 inch thick.
+If chicken is extra thick, cut them in half lengthwise to make two breasts out of one.

 For the coconut cream, place a can of full-fat canned coconut milk in the fridge for 24 hours.
 Then, scoop out the coagulated cream.
 I only recommend Sprouts, Native Forest, and Thai Kitchen brands because others may not separate well or leave an aftertaste.